vridhi-vk/UNEXT_Batch15/README.md

 # UNEXT_Batch15
-Submit your codes on your personal folder only .
+Push your codes on your personal folder only .